Quitter, escapist, loser, timid, traitor — in the last few days, all these adjectives have been used to describe Lionel Messi.

-For years, Messi has bore the blame of being aloof to his national cause.
+For years, Messi has bored the blame of being aloof to his national cause.
 Every time Argentina lost, his devotion to the national team was questioned.
-However, when the Argentine captain announced his retirement in the cramped press corner of the Metlife Stadium in New Jersey, it suddenly hit home that the best player in the world won’t feature in the blue and whites any more.
+However, when the Argentine captain announced his retirement in the cramped press corner of the Metlife Stadium in New Jersey, it suddenly hit home that the best player in the world won’t feature in the blue and whites anymore.

 While the entire world was shocked at his emotional farewell, those who follow Argentine football knew it was coming.

 Messi gave in because he couldn’t take it anymore.
 He gave up because he was tired of proving his worth to a bunch of disapproving fans.

 The question wasn’t ‘why’, the real question was – ‘what took him so long?’